Data partnerships FAQs

 What data partnerships do you currently have in place?

-In September 2021, we announced a partnership with Sensyne Health.
+In September 2021, we announced a partnership with Sensyne Health, now named Arcturis Data Limited.
 Data is only accessed after specific requests under strict governance.

 Other partnerships will be updated here, when appropriate.